Towards Practical Multi-label Causal Discovery in High-Dimensional Event Sequences via One-Shot Graph Aggregation: Notations and Definitions

 \begin{definition}[Conditional Independence] Variables \(X\) and \(Y\) are said to be conditionally independent given a variable set \(\boldsymbol{Z}\), if \(P(X, Y|\boldsymbol{Z}) = P(X|\boldsymbol{Z})P(Y|\boldsymbol{Z})\), denoted as \(X \bot \space \space Y| \boldsymbol{Z}\).
 Inversely, \(X \not\perp \space \space Y| \boldsymbol{Z}\) denotes the conditional dependence.
 Using the conditional mutual information \cite{cover1999elements} to measure the independence relationship, this implies that \(\text{I}(X,Y|\boldsymbol{Z}) = 0 \Leftrightarrow X \perp Y | \boldsymbol{Z}\). \end{definition} \begin{definition}[Markov Boundary] \citet{optimal_feature_set_cd}.
 In a faithful BN \(<\boldsymbol{U}, \mathbb{G}, P>\), for a set of variables \(\boldsymbol{Z} \subset \boldsymbol{U}\) and label \(Y \in \boldsymbol{U}\), if all other variables \(X \in \{\boldsymbol{X} - \boldsymbol{Z}\}\) are independent of \(Y\) conditioned on \(\boldsymbol{Z}\), and any proper subset of \(\boldsymbol{Z}\) do not satisfy the condition, then \(\boldsymbol{Z}\) is the Markov Boundary of \(Y\): \(\textbf{MB}(Y)\). \end{definition}

 \begin{definition} (Markov Equivalence Class).
-Two distinct graph \(\mathbb{G}, \mathbb{G'}\) are said to belong to the same Markov Equivalence Class (MEC) if they have the same set of conditional independencies i.e \(I(\mathbb{G}) = I(\mathbb{G'})\). \end{definition}
+Two distinct graphs \(\mathbb{G}, \mathbb{G'}\) are said to belong to the same Markov Equivalence Class (MEC) if they have the same set of conditional independencies, i.e \(I(\mathbb{G}) = I(\mathbb{G'})\). \end{definition}

 \begin{definition} (Decomposable Criterion).
 We say that a scoring criterion \(S(\mathbb{G}, D)\) is decomposable if it can be written as a sum of measures, each of which is a function only of one node and its parents.
 In other words, a decomposable scoring criterion \(\mathbb{S}\) applied to a DAG \(\mathbb{G}\) can always be expressed as: